slothofexile/slothofexile-overlay/README.md

-The biggest reason I'm releasing the exe anyway is because with the league just starting, releasing something now should give more people more time to find it, use it, have fun with it, or even just have a good laugh.

 <br>
 <br>
 <br>

 **Any AI use?**

-Lots!
-But probably not where and how you think it's been used.
+Lots! _But probably not where and how you think it's been used. _

 If you program at all, you'll recognize that the basic logic for something like this is simple high-school level math.
 Like mouse tracking is just arctan formulas to get angles, then rotate models by XYZ degrees, etc...
 It's the same logic whether on the original AutoIT or in Godot.

-AI is absolutely useful in parts that aren't code -- specifically nuances in how a platform/environment.
+AI is absolutely useful in parts that aren't code -- specifically nuances in how things are implemented in a specific platform/environment.
 Like how Godot implements something like shadows or handles the whole environment.
 Knowing how to render a 2d sprite in AutoIT + Windows GDI API, doesn't translate well to Godot outside of the pure/basic math.

 Shader Materials?
 Shadow Planes?
 Ambient Lighting?
 All Greek without AI to help me get something working.

-It's with these nuances in the platform that would have taken forever to learn, that's _not_ coding, , where AI was 120% helpful.
+It's with these nuances that would have taken forever to learn, that's _not_ coding, , where AI was 120% helpful.

 <br>
 <br>